-Nate King is an interdisciplinary artist focusing on animation and digital compositing.
+Nate King is an interdisciplinary artist focusing on animation, digital compositing, and projection.
 Using frame by frame animation, performance, and collage, King’s work explores ideas of identity, queer ecology, myth making, nostalgia, and digital aesthetics.
 He teaches as an assistant professor at Virginia Tech in the School of Visual Arts.

 King holds an MFA in Digital Arts and Animation from Pratt Institute in Brooklyn, New York.